What to pack for Tahiti and Bora Bora ?

 Essential Documents

-Before dreaming of lagoons and overwater bungalows, a quick check is needed: your passport must be valid for at least 6 months after your return date.
-It’s a formality, but better not to forget it!
+Before dreaming of lagoons and overwater bungalows, check that your passport is valid for at least six months after your return date.
+It’s a small formality, but essential to avoid any travel issues.

-If your flight has a layover in the United States (which is often the case between Paris and Tahiti), non-US citizens must complete the ESTA form on the official US immigration website.
-This must be done before departure, otherwise boarding can be denied.
+If your flight includes a layover in the United States (common on routes from Paris to Tahiti), non-US citizens must complete the ESTA form on the official US immigration website before departure.
+Without it, boarding can be denied.

-Take the time to verify that your insurance properly covers water activities (like scuba diving or sea excursions), as well as medical expenses abroad.
-A quick call to your insurer can save you unpleasant surprises!
+Ensure your insurance covers water activities, such as scuba diving or boat excursions, as well as medical expenses abroad.
+A quick call to your insurer can prevent unpleasant surprises during your trip.

 Discover our expert selection of the top-rated local travel specialists in French Polynesia.
 Whether you're planning a honeymoon, an island-hopping adventure, or a custom-made itinerary, these trusted agencies know the islands inside out.